apache/maven-resolver/src/site/markdown/common-misconceptions.md

 Artifact that was never downloaded to your local repository, it will download **the POMs only**.
 Using POMs resolver is able to build current "node" of graph, but also figure outgoing vertices and adjacent nodes of current node and so on.
+Which dependency is chosen to continue with from the current node POM is decided by various criteria (configured).

-The "transform" step transforms the graph, this is where conflict resolution happens.
+The "transform" step transforms the "dirty graph": this is where conflict resolution happens.
 It is here when resolver applies various rules to resolve conflicting versions, conflicting scopes, and so on.
+Here, if "verbose tree" is asked for, conflict resolution does not remove graph nodes, merely marks the conflicts and the conflict "winner".
+Thus, "verbose tree" cannot be resolved.

-Finally, the "resolve" step runs, when the (transformed) graph node artifacts are being resolved, basically ensuring (and downloading if needed) their correspondent files (i.e. JAR files).
+Finally, the "resolve" step runs, when the (transformed) graph node artifacts are being resolved, basically ensuring (and downloading if needed) their correspondent files (i.e. JAR files) are present in local repository.

 It is important to state, that in "collect" step happens the selection of nodes by various criteria, among other by the configured scope filters.
 And here we